 Starburst Lacing (lug version)

-Lacing Technique – ODD numbers of lug pairs
+Lacing Technique – EVEN numbers of lug pairs

-• Begin straight across just below the middle of the shoe (grey section) and up through the middle set of lugs.
+• Begin straight across the middle of the shoe (grey section) and down through the set of lugs just below the middle.

 • Cross the ends diagonally downwards, running under the middle section, then feed down through the next vacant set of lugs below the middle of the shoe.

-• Continue running diagonally downwards and upwards with progressively taller crossovers until lacing is completed.
+• Continue running diagonally upwards and downwards with progressively taller crossovers until lacing is completed.

 Top opens wide